KatharineME/Kate.jl/README.md

-# Analyze.jl
+# Kraft.jl

-Library for analyzing information :computer:
+Library for playing with information :slot_machine: